thavelka/thavelka.github.io/about.md

 Control.
 The best hacks are the ones that put you in control.
 Create the beast and then tame it.
 True power and mastery.

 The book left me feeling both lousy and motivated.
-It's been a while since I've been able to leave my comfort zone and learn something totally new, but if some teenagers in a garage in the 70's can change history with some books and boxes of electronic scraps, then I can make something cool too.
+It's been a while since I've been able to leave my comfort zone and learn something totally new, but if some teenagers in a garage in the '70s can make history with some books and boxes of electronic scraps, then I can make something cool too.
 Sometimes you forget.

 Levy's book has been out for 30 years now, and I'm sure hundreds, if not thousands, of others have read the book, felt the same way, and tried to go make something.
 Anyway, I'm one of them, so here we are.